Young adults at Taman Negara, Pahang,

 agricultural areas.
 In parts of Peninsular Malaysia and Singapore the

-and Leopards.
+and Leopard.

 In parts of Southeast Asia Sus scrofa has been domesticated, giving